 Benefits of regular attendance

-Analysis shows that examination outcomes link strongly to attendance rates, for example, where a modest increase in absence can lower outcomes.
-Lessons missed can mean missing key information, skills and ideas.
+Analysis shows that educational outcomes link strongly to attendance rates, for example, where a modest increase in absence can lower outcomes.
+Lessons missed can mean missing key information, skills, and ideas.
+Being late on a regular basis can also cause social as well as academic problems.

 Social skills, confidence and self-esteem: wellbeing